Ultimate Guide to Phaser Pedals

 IN SUMMARY: A phaser uses an LFO to adjust the phase of your waveform, a flanger uses an LFO the adjust the delay of the signal, and chorus uses an LFO to adjust the pitch!

-Popular Models
+Popular Phaser Models And Brands

-Next up, we're going to take a look at some of the big names in the Phaser category.
+Next up, we're going to take a look at some of the big names in the phaser category.
 These pedals have helped define the effect itself, so chances are you may well recognise some of them.

-• Electro Harmonix Bad Stone Analog Phaser - EHX originally released the Bad Stone in the '70s, and it very quickly became a pedalboard staple.
+• EHX originally released the Bad Stone in the '70s, and it very quickly became a pedalboard staple.
 This updated & ultra-affordable version features a slower minimum rate, plus the super-useful manual shift control.
 This lets you cut the LFO movement out of the equation, giving you a static parked-wah phase sound!

-• Boss PH-3 - Boss's take on the Phaser offers far more flexibility for a little extra cash.
+• Boss's take on the Phaser offers far more flexibility for a little extra cash.
 It allows you to choose the number of all-pass stages to your phase sound, choose the sweeping direction (up or down, shepard tone-style), hard-edged step phasing for robotic sounds, and has a tap-tempo footswitch option!
 Killer!

 Multi-FX